The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 Text Sentiment Classification

-This mode is related to text classification.
-Instead of assigning labels from a fixed set of categories, it assigns emotional meaning to the whole text — positive, negative, neutral, or mixed.
+This mode is related to text classification, where sentiment annotation is a key process in identifying emotions and opinions in text.
+Instead of assigning labels from a fixed set of categories, it assigns emotional meaning to the whole text: positive, negative, neutral, or mixed.
 It specifies tone in addition to topic.

 Napoleon's quote could be labeled slightly positive or mixed.